-The "prior year appropriations available" rows should reflect unspent/undrawn appropriations available at the start of the financial year (ie the closing balance of the previous year).
-This balance should also reflect opening special account balances for that period (ie at 1 July).
+The "prior year appropriations available" rows should reflect unspent/undrawn appropriations available at the start of the financial year (i.e. the closing balance of the previous year).
+This balance should also reflect opening special account balances for that period (i.e. at 1 July).

-- For the "2019-20 estimated actual" column, this will be the closing unspent appropriations balance from the entity's 2018-19 annual report, adjusted for any additional s51 withholdings and/or administrative guarantines currently in place. - For the "2020-21 estimate" column, this will be the forecast closing unspent appropriations balance as at the end of the 2019-20 year, adjusted for any additional s51 withholdings and/or administrative quarantines currently in place.
-Amounts expected to be appropriated through Appropriation Bills (Nos.
-5 & 6) should be excluded from this figure (but referenced in the footnote), as these amounts would not have received Royal Assent at the time the PB Statements are tabled.
-This latter sentence will not apply for 2019-20 Appropriation (Coronavirus Economic Response Package) Bills 1 & 2 and the 2019-20 Appropriation Bills 5 & 6 as they were passed by 30 June 2020 - Entities can also check unspent, undrawn balances by running the Appropriation Balance Report from CBMS for the relevant financial year and referring to the "Available - Hard Limit" lines.
-The "Available - Hard Limit" lines show how much of the amount which is still available to the entity but has yet to be drawn down. - Total available appropriation balance can be calculated by adding the Hard Limit lines for the relevant Program or Outcome for all financial years. - Reports → CBMS Reporting → Operational Reports → Cash Management → Cash Operational Reports → CM.OR.010 Appropriation Balances Report.
+- for the 2020-21 estimated actual column, this will be the closing unspent appropriations balance from the entity's 2019-20 annual report, adjusted for any additional withholdings under section 51 of the PGPA Act (s51 withholdings) and/or administrative quarantines currently in place - for the 2021-22 estimate column, this will be the forecast closing unspent appropriations balance as at the end of the 2020-21 year, adjusted for any additional s51 withholdings and/or administrative quarantines currently in place.
+Amounts expected to be appropriated through Appropriation Bills (No. 5 and 6) should be excluded from this figure (but referenced in the footnote), as these amounts would not have received Royal Assent at the time the PB Statements are tabled - entities can also check unspent, undrawn balances by running the Appropriation Balance Report from CBMS for the relevant financial year and referring to the "Available - Hard Limit" lines.
+The "Available - Hard Limit" lines show how much of the amount which is still available to the entity but has yet to be drawn down - total available appropriation balance can be calculated by adding the Hard Limit lines for the relevant Program or Outcome for all financial years from the Appropriation Balances Report - Reports → CBMS Reporting → Operational Reports → Cash Management → Cash Operational Reports → CM.OR.010 Appropriation Balances Report.

-The annual Appropriation Acts include a sun setting clause, where the Acts have a life span of up to three years until they are repealed.
-For example, all 2019-20 annual Appropriation Acts extinguished on 1 July 2022, and Appropriation Acts for 2020-21 will self-extinguish after three years on 1 July 2023.
+The Annual Appropriation Acts include a sun-setting clause, where the Acts have a life span of up to three years until they are repealed.
+For example, all 2020-21 Annual Appropriation Acts extinguished on 1 July 2023, and Appropriation Acts for 2021-22 will be extinguished after three years on 1 July 2024.

-Unspent annual appropriations relating to the 2018-19 and 2019-20 financial years still exist.
+Unspent Annual Appropriations relating to the 2019-20 and 2020-21 financial years still exist.
 However, amounts withheld under s51 of the PGPA Act, or administratively quarantined, should be excluded from the calculation of prior year balances for the purposes of the Entity resource statement, as they are not available to be spent by the entity.

-- Under the PGPA Act, the Minister for Finance is able to withhold appropriations amounts under s51. - These amounts should not be recognised as appropriations in Table 1.1.
+- Under s51 of the PGPA Act, the Finance Minister may withhold appropriations - These amounts should not be recognised as appropriations in Table 1.1.

-For information on how to reflect s51 withholdings in the financial statements, please see Part I of RMG 125 Commonwealth Entities Financial Statements Guide, available on the Finance website:
+For information on how to reflect s51 withholdings in the financial statements, please see Part I of Commonwealth entities financial statements guide (RMG 125).